 So Bill steps out of the doorway and starts walking down the driveway.
 “Hey, wait a minute!”

-His friend is standing there with the car door open, about to sit down.
+His friend is standing with the car door open, about to get in.
 “What is it, Bill?
 Did I forget something in the house?”

 His friend stares at him.
 A long awkward moment passed.
 “So, that’s it?
 That’s what you wanted to tell me?”